-Active Transportation Program (ATP) funds from the State of California provide an important funding source for active transportation projects.
-State and federal law segregate the Active Transportation Program Transportation Program Fund Estimate must indicate the funds available for each of the program components.
+ATP funds from the State of California provide an important funding source for active transportation projects.
+State and federal law segregate the ATP into multiple, overlapping components.
+The ATP Fund Estimate must indicate the funds available for each of the program components.